paul-tastic/API1/README.md

 # API1

-API1 is a basline API structure for providing enpoints for basic CRUD operations.
-It is based on a product line of sorts with two value channels: Categories or Products.
+API1 is a fun little project I decided to create to build out a basic API structure.
+I'm using it to provide endpints for CRUD operations for managing wines.